TwitterFacebookpinterest

 On Feb.
 4, 1967, the Soviet government issued another decree, which proclaimed the flight around the Moon and the piloted landing on its surface to be a task of "state importance."
 The document set the goal of flying a circumlunar mission between June and October 1967.
 The flight testing of the 7K-L1 system began in March 1967, with the largely successful launch of the UR-500K/Block D rocket variant delivering the 7K-L1 No. 2P unmanned spacecraft prototype.

-During 1967, Soviet strategists also further detailed (INSIDER CONTENT) an agressive post-lunar landing space program, which would led to humanity's first missions to the vicinity of Mars and Venus!
+During 1967, Soviet strategists also further detailed (INSIDER CONTENT) an aggressive post-lunar landing space program, which would led to humanity's first missions to the vicinity of Mars and Venus!

 In the meantime, various technical problems, delayed the first launch of the N1 rocket until February 1969 and it ended in failure.
 It was a heavy blow to the Soviet space program, already hopelessly behind the US in the Moon Race.
 While engineers at Sergei Korolev's TsKBEM design bureau were picking up pieces, their Kremlin bosses watched the US to add to its triumphant flight of Apollo-8 around the Moon in the previous December yet another successful test of the Saturn-5 rocket during the Apollo-9 mission in March 1969.
 Two months later, the piloted lunar module of the Apollo-10 mission hovered just a few miles from the lunar surface, setting the stage for the actual landing in the Summer 1969.
 Not surprisingly, new calls for changing the course came to the Kremlin.